Times Past, 1966

 The myths surrounding the hero called the Golden Arrow are many.
-Just who was the Robin Hood of the Plains?
+Just who was the Robin Hood of the West?
+And was there a second Golden Arrow who had a short career of his own shortly after the original disappeared?
 Author Stephen Paul Coltraine aims to find out in his efforts to explore the legend of the missing hero.
 But is he just chasing ghosts?

 As synchronicity would have it, his phone rang then.
 Coltraine answered, hoping it was his agent.
 It wasn’t, but it was nearly as good; it was his best friend, Dave Jimmison.

 “Hey, Steve.
 Still working on that book about the Green Arrow?”

 Coltraine sighed heavily.
 “Golden Arrow, Dave; the Green Arrow was just a comic-book character with a kid sidekick named Speedy.”

 “Right… well, how soon can you get to Tucker’s Town?”

 “I found someone who knew your Golden Arches guy.
 Knew him well, in fact!
 He saved her life a time or two.”

 “OK, I am practically out the door.
 Whereabouts in T.T.?”

 “Old diner called the Dewdrop Inn.
 Bring lunch money.
 I’m getting hungry.”

 Coltraine hung up, then quickly grabbed his cameras, tape recorders, and notebooks.
 This could be a good lead.